-At Wruble Law LLC there are over 40 years of combined experience in helping clients navigate the complexities of their cases, including many drug possession cases.
-Their record of success and dedication to a positive result for their clients has earned them a reputation as one of the premier options in Indianapolis, Indiana.
+At Wruble Law LLC, we have 25 years of experience in helping clients navigate the complexities of their cases, including many drug possession cases.
+Our record of success and dedication to a positive result for our clients has earned us a reputation as one of the premier drug possession defense options in Indianapolis, Indiana.

 Indiana Drug Schedules